FAQ

 EVA is lighter and sweat-resistant with quick rebound; cork feels more organic and comfortable on long, sweaty days.
 Choose by season, sweat level, and hand feel.

-D. Camp Chairs & Horizon Series
+D. Camp Chairs — Drift Lite

 E. Sleeping Pads (R-Value & Use)